Apps and Systems to Save Lives in Emergencies

 Reverse 911 / Notification System

 We highly recommend that you are registered for ReadyNotify.
 ReadyNotify is an emergency notification system used by Cuyahoga County and participating municipalities to issue notifications to the public.
 You can expect to receive notifications about emergency events, news, closures, water boil alerts, safety messages and other information.
-NOTE: As of January 2019, new registrations were not being taken as the county upgrades to a new notification system.
-Sign-ups for the new system will be announced in early 2019.
+NOTE: As of March 2019, EVERYONE is asked to register with Ready Notify because the county has switched to a new provider, CodeRED.
+Even if you had signed up before to receive notifications, you should re-register.

 Strongsville has outdoor notification systems at our sports parks and the commons.
 These system are activated by experts at the National Weather Service.
 These PA systems are designed to get people indoors and out of harm’s way.
 But if you are already in your home, there are some more effective options.